tmiddlehurst/node-skeleton/README.md

 ##Spec

 ### Backend
-Must:
- - be built with Node.js and Express.
+ - Built with Node.js and Express.
- - use a database and Mongoose.
+ - Uses a database and Mongoose.
- - have an API structure that uses JSOn to interact with the frontend.
+ - Has an API structure that uses JSOn to interact with the frontend.
- - enable user user authentication with Angularfire.
+ - Enables user user authentication with Angularfire.
- - follow a rMVC design structure.
+ - Follows an rMVC design structure.
- - interact with atleast one public API.
+ - Interacts with a public API.

 ### Frontend
-Must:
- - be built with angular 1.
+ - Built with angular 1.
- - should run from a singular page.
+ - Runs from a singular page.
- - have routing with ui-router displaying multiple html states for different 'pages'.
+ - Has routing with ui-router displaying multiple html states for different 'pages'.

 --------------
 ##Installation

 1. Clone this repo.
-2. In the command line:
+2. Install dependencies -- In the command line:

   -> npm i -- save

   -> bower i --save

 3. Spin up a local server.
 The app looks for port 3000 by default.
-4. Execute app.js in the root directory of the app (e.g. using nodemon or similar).
+4. Execute app.js in the root directory of the app (e.g. using nodemon).

 --------
 ##Authors